 Trips from Blacksod

-Up until recently, boat trips to Inishkea were erratic and despite the best efforts of Erris boatmen depended entirely on the weather.
-But now, thankfully, the Inishkea Islands boat service runs regularly throughout the summer.
+Up until recently, boat trips to Inishkea were erratic and, despite the best efforts of Erris boatmen, depended entirely on the weather.
+But now, thankfully, investment in more modern craft means that there is a service to the Inishkea Islands regularly throughout the summer.

-The trip to Inishkea South takes about 35 minutes from Blacksod Pier and, as the boat glides out into Blacksod Bay, Achill’s magnificent cliffs at Minaun come into view.
+The trip to Inishkea South takes about 35 minutes from Blacksod Pier and, as the boat glides out into the wide expanse of Blacksod Bay, Achill’s magnificent mountain cliffs tumbling into the wild Atlantic, come into view.

 The boat takes you to Inishkea South where there are a pretty sheltered harbour and pier, leading to what can only be described as a tropical-like white, sandy beach, overlooked by the ruins of the islanders’ cottages.